amfredfred/bobis-quote-signal-engine-v2/README.md

 Signal Engine is a real-time trading signal service.
 It reads candles directly from a local MetaTrader 5 terminal, detects high-timeframe structure and low-timeframe rejection setups, then broadcasts structured signal events to WebSocket clients.

+The configured trading universe is focused on two symbols:

+- `XAUUSD`
+- `JP225`

 ## Contents

 1. [Overview](#overview)